Python Priority Queue Examples | Best Practices and Usage

 Even though ‘Mid-priority item 1’ and ‘Mid-priority item 2’ have the same priority, they maintain the order in which they were inserted, thanks to the entry counter.

-Performance with Large Data Sets
+Large Data Sets and Python Priority Queue

 While Python’s PriorityQueue class is efficient and user-friendly, remember that its performance gets worse with large data sets, particularly when many items share the same priority.